 4. The serving gNB provides the UL information to the LMF in a NRPPa POSITIONING INFORMATION RESPONSE message.

-5. The LMF may request activation of UE SRS transmission and sends a NRPPa SRS Activation Request message to the serving gNB of the target device as described in subclause 8.13.3.3a.
-The gNB then activates the UL-SRS transmission.
+5. The LMF may request activation of UE SRS transmission by sending the NRPPa Positioning Activation Request message to the serving gNB of the target device as described in subclause 8.13.3.3a.
+The gNB then activates the UL-SRS transmission and sends a NRPPa Positioning Activation Response message.
 The target device begins the UL-SRS transmission according to the time domain behavior of UL-SRS resource configuration.

 6. The LMF provides the UL-SRS configuration to the selected gNBs in a NRPPa MEASUREMENT REQUEST message as described in clause 8.13.3.3.
 The message includes all information required to enable the gNBs/TRPs to perform the UL measurements.